ninon-io/ninon-io.github.io/_pages/teaching_ableton.md

   - Presentation of the arrangement view
   - A dive into the audio effects and particularly Eq and Compressor
   - How to export your track

+  > PDF associated to this course [Here](/documents/Ableton01_2023.pdf){: .btn .btn--light-outline}

+### Advanced Notions

+The second course presents deeper technics to compose your music, especially how to make your own audio samples.
+You can find:
+- Sound Design:
+  - Sound Design Concepts
+  - Synthesis Sources
+  - Presentation of Midi
+- MIDI:
+  - Impulse & Simpler Instrument
+  - MIDI Effects
+  - Instrument Rack
+- Mixing Concepts:
+  - Tips & tricks for mixing
+  - Plug-in
+  - Recording and resampling

 ## Project